Halsey Channels The Ethos Of

 On Wednesday, the Star Is Born actress (she played herself, handing Lady Gaga's Ally her very first Grammy) took to the social media platform to school her followers on pain, happiness, and the power of choice.

-Honestly, it's basically like she's summing up the character arc of Bradley Cooper's Star Is Born rockstar Jackson Maine in one tweet.
+Ironically, her tweets basically sum up the character arc of Bradley Cooper's Star Is Born rockstar Jackson Maine in one tweet.

 "Reminder to self," Halsey wrote on Twitter.
 "Happiness is not a replacement for misery. it’s an addition. pain will always be there. but that’s okay. u allow happiness to join as another option. so when the time comes, it’s there waiting, existing; a possibility for when you’re ready to choose."